AndusDEV/AndusDEV/README.md

 </p>

 <p align='center'>
-  Do you like my open source projects? <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars ⭐</a>
+  Do you like my open source projects? <a href='https://stars.github.com/nominate/' target="_blank" rel="noopener noreferrer">Nominate me to Github Stars ⭐</a>
 </p>